Chögyam Trungpa: Shambhala vision

 In 1976, Trungpa began giving a series of secular teachings, some of which were gathered and presented as the Shambhala Training, inspired by his vision of the legendary Kingdom of Shambhala.
 Trungpa actually started writing about Shambhala before his 1959 escape from Tibet to India, but most of those writings were lost during the escape.

 In his view not only was individual enlightenment not mythical, but the Shambhala Kingdom, an enlightened society, could in fact be actualized.
 The practice of Shambhala vision is to use mindfulness/awareness meditation as a way to connect with one's basic goodness and confidence.
 It is presented as a path that "brings dignity, confidence, and wisdom to every facet of life."
-Trungpa proposed to lead the Kingdom as sakyong (Tib. earth protector) with his wife as queen-consort or sakyong wangmo.
+Trungpa proposed to lead the Kingdom as sakyong (Tib. "earth protector") with his wife as queen-consort or sakyong wangmo.

-Shambhala vision is described as a nonreligious approach rooted in meditation and accessible to individuals of any, or no, religion.
+Shambhala vision is described as a non-religious approach rooted in meditation and accessible to individuals of any, or no, religion.
 In Shambhala terms, it is possible, moment by moment, for individuals to establish enlightened society.
 His book, Shambhala: The Sacred Path of the Warrior, provides a concise collection of the Shambhala views.
-According to Trungpa, it was his intention to propagate the kingdom of Shambala that provided the necessary inspiration to leave his homeland and make the arduous journey to India and the West.
+According to Trungpa, it was his intention to propagate the Kingdom of Shambala that provided the necessary inspiration to leave his homeland and make the arduous journey to India and the West.

 Work with arts and sciences

-From the beginning of his time in the US, Trungpa encouraged his students to integrate a contemplative approach into their everyday activities.
+From the beginning of his time in the United States, Trungpa encouraged his students to integrate a contemplative approach into their everyday activities.
 In addition to making a variety of traditional contemplative practices available to the community, he incorporated his students' already existing interests (especially anything relating to Japanese culture), evolving specialized teachings on a meditative approach to these various disciplines.
 These included kyūdō (Japanese archery), calligraphy, ikebana (flower arranging), Sadō (Japanese tea ceremony), dance, theater, film, poetry, photography, health care, and psychotherapy.
 His aim was, in his own words, to bring "art to everyday life."
-He founded the Nalanda Foundation in 1974 as an umbrella organization for these activities.
+He founded the Nalanda Foundation in 1974 as an umbrella organization for these activities, but changed its name to Naropa Institute.